IamSarTech/mysarkportfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
       Hello there!
 I’m Sarthak, but you can call me Sark.
-I’ve also been known by a few other impressive titles and buzzwords.
+I’ve been coding for past 2 years.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Please find below my professional information, which I am sharing with you to demonstrate my dedication and accomplishments over the past few years.
+      I trust that this information will impress you and provide you with a comprehensive understanding of my qualifications and expertise.
     styles:
       self:
         height: auto